 The Sophomore Literary Festival is the most prominent event in the College of Arts and Letters and should, therefore, be respected.
 Thursday's editorial showed no such consideration and just as little faith that the festival will be a success.
-Any activity of the University will likely be a failure if it is expected to be a failure from the start.

-The University has long been interested in the pursuit of athletic excellence.
+Any activity of the University will likely be a failure if it is expected to be a failure from The University has long been interested in the pursuit of athletic excellence.
 This much carry over to the cultural aspect of Notre Dame if we are to continue to be admired as a fine institution of higher learning.
 One must doubt the merit of an editorial in which poets are condemned on the basis of the relative lack of fame rather than on the quality of their literary pieces.
-If this sentiment is allowed to persist as representative of the university's opinion, the Sophomore Literary Festival will never be able to secure the Kurt Vonnegut, Jr.'s or Norman Mailer's of What respectable the world. author would want to speak at a place where visiting writers are said to be "obscure" and the
+If this sentiment is allowed to persist as representative of the university's opinion, the Sophomore Literary Festival will never be able to secure the Kurt Vonnegut, Jr.'s or Norman Mailer's of What respectable the world. author would want to speak at a place where visiting writers are said to be "obscure" and the audience has no tolerance for new talent?
+The budget for the SLF was kept at an inadequate sum.
+The members of the committee have been forced into a vicious circle.
+They cannot draw prominent literary figures without sufficient money and they will not have their budget increased until they attract some "worthwhile names."
+Ironically, if a best-selling author did express an interest, the committee would probably have to turn him or her down for lack of funds.
+Guests for the festival should, indeed, not be selected by a single person.
+That is the reason for the SLF committee consisting of about twenty-five members.
+If the Sophomore Literary Festival's "prestige should not be jeopardized by the individual and alienating preferences of any one person" what right does one member of The Observer staff have to threaten the reputation of the even before giving it a decent chance?
+Maureen Carney Colleen McGee Julie Hills

 Chief Disgrace

 Dear Editor,

-In light of the recent expose, in an Observer editorial, of our existance as a part of the Notre Dame community, we.
-The Innumerable Complacent Pot-bellied Subhuman Disgraces, would like to make the following announcement:
+In light of the recent exposre, in an Observer editorial, of our existance as a part of the Notre Dame community, we, The Innumerable Complacent Pot-bellied Subhuman Disgraces, would like to make the following announcement:

 Our first public meeting will be held at 2:00 a.m.
 Monday on the South Quad, in front on the South Quad, in front of Dillon Hall.
 The prime topic for discussion will be our forthcoming application for university club status.
 If time permits, our second topic will be the election of a new leader.
 At the present time, the prime contender for the office of "Chief Disgrace" is Mr. Robert Jacques.

 Reece C. Norwood

 Jacques Name-calling

 Dear Editor: